Kento Jini

 Kento Jini is an Indian politician from Arunachal Pradesh belonging to the Bharatiya Janata Party.
-He is a member of the Legislative Assembly in the 11th Arunachal Pradesh Legislative Assembly.
+He is a member of the Legislative Assembly in the 11th Arunachal Pradesh Legislative Assembly, representing the Along East constituency.
 He won over PPA's candidate Jarkar Gamlin, securing 7380 votes.

 Education

 He graduated with a LLB from University Law College, Gauhati University in 2000.